sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 From PC1, connect to SW1 using Telnet with the password Cisco111!.
-Which password did you use to access the privileged EXEC mode on SW1? **Need to find the answer**
+Which password did you use to access the privileged EXEC mode on SW1?

 * Cisco111!